Veteran MBA Applicants Need These School Research Tips

 All applicants should consider whether the business schools that interest them are good fits in terms of class size, teaching method, location, and general culture.
 However, a good fit is even more critical for veteran MBA applicants.

-Their background is quite different from most candidates, and going from active service to a classroom can be challenging.
-Having strong outlets of support from the school makes a world of difference.
+Their background is quite different from that of most candidates, and transitioning from active service to a classroom can be challenging.
+Having strong support outlets from the school makes a world of difference.

 Listen to B-Schooled Podcast Episode #209: Advice for Military (and Other Non-Traditional) Applicants

 Begin by finding out how many military veteran students are in the MBA program.
 Too few fellow servicemen and women may leave students wishing for more relatable peers.
-Next, find out what kinds of special programs for veterans exist.
+Next, find out which special programs for veterans exist.

 Does the business school have student clubs or organizations created specifically for veterans?
 Also, learn whether it offers personalized academic and career support to help veterans translate their military skills into civilian life.
 Reach out to current students for their honest feedback about daily life in the program.
 Listen for details beyond what you see on the school website or hear from admissions officers.

 Veteran MBA applicants can also check out specialized programs, such as Emory Goizueta’s Master in Business for Veterans.
-Created specifically for military veterans, active duty, National Guard, and Reserve personnel, the program helps veterans leverage their management and leadership experience from the military and pair it with business knowledge.
+Created specifically for military veterans, active-duty, National Guard, and Reserve personnel, the program helps veterans leverage their military management and leadership experience and pair it with business knowledge.
 In just 11 months, candidates are ready to launch into a successful career in the business world.

 Consider Recruiting Efforts and Admissions Guidance